stephendade/Rpanion-server/README.md

 ## Building and Running in development mode

+The mavlink-router (https://github.com/mavlink/mavlink-router) software is used for backend routing and is required to be installed.

+Follow the scripts in the ``/deploy`` folder for your selected platform to set up the development environment.

 Running in development mode allows for any code changes to trigger a restart of Rpanion-server.

 Rpanion-server consists of a node.js server running on port 3001 and a React frontend application